justCuriousAgain/OMSCS-Book-Club/README.md

 # OMSCS-Book-Club

-Timings
 * Meetings - weekly :
   * US subgroup - Tuesdays 8.30 pm ET
   * Asia subgroup - Thursdays 8.30 pm IST
   * EU subgroup - Tuesdays 8.30 pm CET

-This Repo is organized as a directory per each book.
+* This Repo is organized as a directory per each book.
 Each directory has two sections in it:
     * Meeting-Notes:
       * This is a summary or the key take-aways from the weekly discussions on the Discord server
     * Insights: